What does charity public liability insurance cover?

 Cover for medical fees should a member of the public have to undergo hospital treatments due to injury received as a result of your organisation’s activities.

 Charity public liability insurance: FAQs

-As a specialist charity insurance broker, we understand that charitable organisations have got a lot on their plate, so we aim to make finding the right charity insurance an easy process.
+As a specialist in this sector, we understand that charitable organisations have got a lot on their plate, so we aim to make finding the right insurance an easy process.
 Find out more about the basics of charity public liability insurance by reading our FAQs.

 Charity public liability insurance is cover taken out to protect an organisation against the cost of compensation claims made for injury, illness or damage to property by members of the public - such as clients, volunteers, service users, customers or contractors.
 This only relates to claims that have arisen as a direct result of your operations or premises, and can be taken out either as a standalone policy or as part of a more comprehensive charity insurance policy.